ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: VobSub subtitles

-Description: The same subtitle format used on DVDs.
+Description: The same subtitle format used on DVDs [@?DVD-Video].
 Supported is only format version 7 and newer.
 VobSubs consist of two files, the .idx containing information, and the .sub, containing the actual data.
 The .idx file is stripped of all empty lines, of all comments and of lines beginning with `alt:` or `langidx:`.
 The line beginning with `id:` **SHOULD** be transformed into the appropriate Matroska track language element